szaumoor/mkhiinbg2/README.md

 # M'Khiin NPC for BG2EE.
-This mod adds M'Khiin Grubdoubler, the wise goblin of Siege of Dragonspear, to BG2EE as a joinable NPC.
+This mod adds M'Khiin Grubdoubler, the goblin companion of Siege of Dragonspear, to BG2EE as a joinable NPC.

 ## FAQ